 1. The General Assembly received a report on the progress of the "Committee on Emblem Establishment," and approved the provisional emblem prepared by the "Committee on Emblem Establishment" by reflecting the opinion of Sakhalin Region of Russia.

-2. The General Assembly will decide on the creation and operation of NEAR Advisory Committee at the 7th General Assembly after sufficient examination and deliberation at the next Working-Committee meeting.
+2. The General Assembly will decide on the creation and operation of the NEAR Advisory Committee at the 7th General Assembly after sufficient examination and deliberation at the next Working-Committee meeting.

-3. The General Assembly approved the creation of "Sub-Committee on Science and Technology," which was proposed by Gyeonggi-do Province, Republic of Korea, and Gyeonggi-do Province will takes the role of coordinating organization.
+3. The General Assembly approved the creation of "Subcommittee on Science and Technology," which was proposed by Gyeonggi-do Province, Republic of Korea, and Gyeonggi-do Province will take the role of coordinating organization.

-4. The General Assembly changed the coordinating organization of "Sub-Committee on Cross-border Cooperation" to Amur Region of Russia.
+4. The General Assembly changed the coordinating organization of "Subcommittee on Cross-border Cooperation" to the Amur Region of Russia.

-5. The General Assembly resolved the new membership of 27 local governments at the People's Republic of China, Republic of China, Mongolia and Russian Federation.
+5. The General Assembly resolved the new membership of 27 local governments of the People's Republic of China, Republic of China, Mongolia, and the Russian Federation.

-6. The General Assembly will hold the 7th General Assembly meeting to be held in 2008 at Shandong Province, People's Republic of China.
+6. The General Assembly will hold the 7th General Assembly meeting to be held in 2008 in Shandong Province, People's Republic of China.

 NEAR members promised to do their best to implement the aforementioned agreed items.